google/applied-machine-learning-intensive/v2/03_regression/07_neural_networks/slides.md

 ![center](res/ann.png)

 <!--
-These are the typical diagrams you see to depict an artifical neural network.
+These are the typical diagrams you see to depict an artificial neural network.
 On the left, we have our "input layer."
 This is where we feed our feature data into the model.
 In these two diagrams, there are two features (depicted by the two blue dots on the far left of the schematic).

 The feature information then flows into "hidden layers."
-In these hidden layers matheamtical operations are performed to extract patterns from the feature data.
+In these hidden layers, mathematical operations are performed to extract patterns from the feature data.
 We'll talk more about this math on future slides.

 Finally, the transformed feature data flows to the output layer, which returns our predicted target values.

 The main idea is that if neurons in one layer "fire," then using the connections to the next layer, we can determine which neurons in the next layer will fire.
 For now, it is useful to think of a neuron firing as a 1 and not firing as a 0.
-It is true that more sophisticated neural networks take into account the intensity of a "fire" (i.e. fired at 50% vs fired at 100%), but for the sake of discussion let's stick with the 1 or 0 model.
+It is true that more sophisticated neural networks take into account the intensity of a "fire" (i.e. fired at 50% vs fired at 100%), but for the sake of discussion, let's stick with the 1 or 0 model.

 Image Details:
 * [ann.png](http://www.google.com): Unlicensed